 Donors want to know about your organization, your mission, and your good work, so tell them about it!
 Use the “Any Amount” field to tell them how any amount will make a positive impact for your organization.

 We’ve all heard or read news about nonprofit organizations misusing donated funds.
 Don’t be one of them.
 If you know that the donation will go to a specific program, tell donors about the program.
 Tell your donors specifically what you’re working on, and come up with tangibles for that work.
 You can be as precise, like, “$5 - This amount will feed a family”, or broad, “$10 - This amount will go towards our program that supports women in abusive relationships.”
-If you’re not confident that funds will be directed towards something so specific,, write a broader impact story.
-Also, if you don’t feel comfortable coming up with Impact Stories, you can leave them blank, but you’ll still be able to choose the donation amount options you’d like to present to donors.
+If you’re not confident that funds will be directed towards something so specific, write a broader impact story.
+Also, if you don’t feel comfortable coming up with Impact Stories, you can leave them blank, but donors will only see options to donate $25, $50, $100, and $250.

 Keep It Short & Sweet